Hyundai Sonata: Facelift (2012–2014)

 In 2012, the Korean-produced Sonata received a mild mid-life facelift.
 Exterior changes include a new grille, slimmer LED mirror indicators, new front fog lights incorporating LED daytime running lamps (DRLs), new alloy wheel designs, as well as redesigned LED taillights.
-Interior changes include a new color touchscreen display for audio systems (on certain models), as well as redesigned dual-zone automatic climate controls, which now incorporate a small LCD display.
+Interior changes include a new color touchscreen display for audio systems (on certain models), as well as redesigned dual-zone automatic climate controls, which now incorporate a small liquid-crystal display.
 A Driver Selectable Steering Mode was standard on all trims.
 Front parking sensors are now available on certain models, as well as an electronic parking brake.
 The facelifted model was first released in Korea in 2012, followed by international markets in early 2013.
 North American produced Sonatas received a facelift in late 2013, for the 2014 model year.